Lmenuontop/vimrc/README.md

 # vimrc
-My vim, not neovim config
+My vim, not neovim config \n.. using gvim
-using the vim from w64devkit by skeeto